stevegrunwell/wp-password-generator/readme.txt

 == Changelog ==

+= 2.5 =
+* Added password generator to user-edit.php and profile.php at the suggestion of [Dave Griffin](https://github.com/davegriffin) ([#1](https://github.com/stevegrunwell/wp-password-generator/issues/1))

 = 2.4 =
 * Added i18n support and included the POT file in the plugin files
 * Replaced instances of `bind()` and `delegate()` with jQuery's `on()` method
 * Added instructions for overriding `wp_generate_password()` in the README file
-* Promoted Chris Van Patten (VanPattenMedia) from "special thanks" to a plugin contributer
+* Promoted Chris Van Patten (VanPattenMedia) from "special thanks" to a plugin contributor
 * Plugin repo has been migrated to GitHub: https://github.com/stevegrunwell/wp-password-generator - Trac will only receive named releases (though not much has changed in that respect).

 = 2.3 =